ory/kratos/docs/docs/concepts/identity-data-model.md

 }
 ```

-In this example, ORY Kratos understands that traits:email: `office@ory.sh` is
+In this example, Ory Kratos understands that traits:email: `office@ory.sh` is
 the identity's identifier.
 The system expects `office@ory.sh` plus a password to
 sign in.